mrdotb/mrdotb/content/tils/phoenix-plug-prevent-search-engine-on-admin-dashboard.md

 For a current project I needed to prevent search engine to index the admin dashboard.

 There is different way to achieve that.
-The method I found the most conveniant with phoenix is to add the `X-Robots-tag` header using a plug.
+The method I found the most conveniant with phoenix is to add a `X-Robots-tag` header using a plug.

-The `X-Robots-tag` header can take several value the one we are intrested is:
+The `X-Robots-tag` header can take several value the one we are intrested are:
 - **noindex** *Do not show this page, media, or resource in search results.
 If you don't specify this directive, the page, media, or resource may be indexed and shown in search results.*
 - **nofollow** *Do not follow the links on this page.
 If you don't specify this directive, Google may use the links on the page to discover those linked pages.
 Learn more about nofollow.*